FlorianHubl/LocalStorage/README.md

 Simple: Use it just like AppStorage.
 The Item must conform to the Codable Protocol.
-You can use it with Objects and Arrays
+You can use it with Objects and Arrays.

 ## Demo